 IX.
 Some may think that he wanted a public spirit, because he avoided being a magistrate, and paid his fine rather than take an alderman's place: but it was only to keep the peace of his conscience, which could not digest, 1.
 The corporation declaration and oath; nor, 2.
-The execution of the laws against nonconforming ministers and people.
+The execution of the laws against non-conforming ministers and people.
 I never heard him plead that the solemn oath, called the National Covenant, was not unlawfully imposed or taken.
 His thoughts of that I knew not;

-but he was not ignorant that the words showech ill effect; but promise or vow to God, and that a vow made sin notwithstanding, to the lawful and necessary part o to his children and he thought that to oppose, in our places, Isions of love, popery, and schism, and to repent of sin and amend; ation.
-He ful and necessary things; and therefore to say that 'the men used obligation, by that oath, on me or any other person, withound, incepting any of these aforesaid, was a thing that he would rathe ion I believe, have suffered death than do.
+but he was not ignorant that the words showed that it was a promise or vow to God, and that a vow made sinfully bindeth, notwithstanding, to the lawful and necessary part of the matter: and he thought that to oppose, in our places, profaneness, popery, and schism, and to repent of sin and amend, were lawful and necessary things; and therefore to say that 'there is no obligation, by that oath, on me or any other person,' without excepting any of these aforesaid, was a thing that he would rather, I believe, have suffered death than do.
 He would not do that which he thought perjury himself, much less justify it in thousands whom he never knew: and he feared lest he should become guilty of constituting all the cities and corporations of England by perjury, and stigmatizing the front of the nation with such a fearful brand.
 Some men think that the mark of the beast in Revelations, without which none might buy or sell, was 'perjury' and 'persecution;' finding that the Lateran council, sub Inoc.
 III., and others, which are of their religion, do absolve subjects of their temporal lords, whom the Pope excommunicateth from their oaths of allegiance, which was ordinarily practised against emperors and kings; and finding that these lords or princes themselves were to swear to exterminate all called heretics, on pain of excommunication, deposition, and damnation; and that every such ruler that professeth himself a papist knowingly, bindeth himself to destroy all protestants, or exterminate them, if he can do it without injury to the papal church: and also finding that all their clergy must swear the Trent oath, by which they cannot but be perjured; and they say that they never heard or read that ever such a thing was done by heathens, infidels, or Mahomedans; and Mr. Ashhurst was afraid of any thing that seemed to him such a brand.
 Yet I never heard him speak uncharitably of those worthy men who do what he refused, supposing that they in words or writing declared as openly as they sware and took the declaration, that they took it but in such or such a lawful sense; though he could not do so himself.